 If you nominate a tier that results in a higher rebate than your income entitles you to, you will incur a tax liability through your tax return at the end of the financial year.
 This means you could have a tax debt.
 There are no additional penalties for estimating incorrectly.

-Your private health insurer will give you a statement at the end of the financial year to help you complete your tax return.
+Usually your rebate information will be auto-filled as part of your income tax return.
+You can also request a statement from your private health insurer at the end of the financial year to help you complete your tax return.

 From 1 April 2014, the rebate contribution from the Australian Government has been calculated based on a weighted average ratio.

 The weighted average ratio is determined using a formula which takes into account growth in the Consumer Price Index and the industry weighted average premium increase.
 Under the current legislation, an industry level approach applies through the use of the weighted average ratio.
 The rebate is paid as a percentage of premiums paid, excluding any Lifetime Health Cover loading that may be applicable.

 For more information about the weighted average ratio, contact your health insurer or see the Department of Health's Circular 22/14.